Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/03_const.rst

 So far we have talked about member functions and how they can shield the class from undesirable use.
 This lesson extends the topic, covering few very common kinds of member functions.

+..
+The only exception is that constructors can not have any member function qualifiers - they would not make any sense anyway since at the point of the call no object exists yet.

 Setters:

 - primary purpose: change data members (they *set* things)